Disability sports projects

-There will be three activity days per week over a 10-week period.
-Tuesday and Thursday sessions will be allocated to adults attending day care services in the borough.
-A weekend session will be open to participants from across the borough.
+There will be two activity days per week with sessions running over a 10-week period.
+The two weekday programmes will be allocated to adults attending day care services in the borough.
+A weekend swimming session will be open to participants from across the borough.

-The first phase of sessions will run from April - June 2013.
+The current phase of sessions will run from September - November 2013

 The sessions will take place at: